Laura Rothkopf, LCSW, therapist in New York City

 • people carrying an emotional weight, navigating inner conflict, or feeling overwhelmed in ways that have started to affect the parts of their life that matter most

-• people in a life transition — a new role, a new city, a loss, a choice they can't quite make — who want more than a coping strategy
+• people in a life transition — a new role, a new city, a loss, a choice they’re struggling to make — who want more than a coping strategy

 • adults who have done therapy before and are looking for something deeper this time